merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 SparkPlay

-SparkPoint Ecosystem will generate its revenue on premium game purchases, in-app purchases and advertisements on all games and application downloaded from and integrated with SparkPlay and SPRK.
+SparkPoint Ecosystem will generate its revenue on premium game purchases, in-app purchases and advertisements on all games and application downloaded from and integrated with SparkPlay and SRK.